Emily Myers for Brick Underground

 That’s not to say New York and I don’t have a complicated relationship.
 If I’m honest the West Coast was easier to love.
 But perhaps because you have to dig deeper in New York City, the small victories—fleeting as they have been during the pandemic—are that much sweeter.

 Walking the dog in Prospect Park, my husband and I mused about our stasis.
 Is it just a recognition that we are older?
 That moving with three kids, a dog, and a cat just isn’t that easy?
 That we aren’t quite as nimble as we thought?
 Are we stuck?
 It might just be that what we have right now is working for us.
 Perhaps it’s not stasis, it’s that we find ourselves happily tethered.
-Instead of making plans for this year or the next we decide to take a longer view—think about where we’d like to be in five years' time.
-It might just be New York City.

 You Might Also Like